 A. No, extension of stay is only allowed for valid academic or medical reasons, not for employment.
 If you have completed all your degree requirements, it is time for you to graduate.
 You can apply for Optional Practical Training (OPT), an employment authorization you can use after you graduate.

 Q. I am thinking of traveling soon and will need a new visa to return.
 What should I do?

-Be sure to e-mail Karen and let her know your travel dates.
+Be sure to e-mail the ISSS Advising Team at email@example.com to let them know about your travel dates.

 Q. How is my application for extension processed?

 A. The processing is done in two steps.
-Once a complete application (advisor’s form and financial documentation) is submitted, it is reviewed.
+Once the E-Form is submitted, it is reviewed.
 If staff has a question they will contact you and/or your academic advisor.
 Your academic record is also reviewed to make sure you have been enrolled full-time.
 Once your application is approved, your SEVIS record is updated with the new completion date.
-You will receive a new SEVIS I-20 that has a notation showing that you have been granted an extension of stay and the new completion date.
-You will want to keep this I-20 and all past I-20s you have been issued.
+You will receive a new SEVIS I-20 (for F-1 visa holders) or DS-2019 (for J-1 visa holders) that has a notation showing that you have been granted an extension of stay and the new completion date.
+You will want to keep this and all previous I-20s / DS-2019s you have been issued.

 Q. What is the deadline for applying for an extension?